okta/okta-auth-js/README.md

 ### Supported APIs

-Since the Node library can be used only for the Authentication flow, it implements only by a subset of okta-auth-js APIs:
+Since the Node library can be used only for the Authentication flow, it implements only a subset of okta-auth-js APIs:

 * [signIn](#signinoptions)
 * [forgotPassword](#forgotpasswordoptions)